Project V1 January/February 2015

 This had clearly worked.
 The children were competent not only in the camera usage, but in the ability to shoot some quite incredible pictures.

 A new group of around 25 students had been supplied with equipment, and along with the students from V1.
 The groups were sent out with their equipment.
-They had to meet several objectives.
+They had to meet several objectives, which was all part of the development of their skillset and learning experience.
 After a few days, cameras returned, films developed and what followed was an assortment of some of the finest photographs depicting life in rural Africa that one could hope to see.

 Excelling themselves in every area, the new and experienced photographic students captured a quality and insight into rural life that has rarely been seen.